RU09342/lab-6taking-control-over-your-embedded-life-shea-and-simon/Precision Control/README.md

 # Precision Control

-The goal of this lab was to
+The goal of this lab was to use hardware techniques to have greater control over our systems.

 ## PWM
 An integrator circuit was built that would convert a square wave output from the MSP to a triangle wave.
 Below is the a screenshot of the circuit constructued to accomplish the conversion.